Published on 31 March 2016 | 2 minute read Hear no, see no, techno

 Last week I attended Camp Digital, in the beautiful Town Hall of Manchester.
-It was your usual digital conference, and your usual crowd; but today I saw a talk that has hopefully changed the way I think about websites and service design forever.
+It was your usual digital conference.
+Your usual crowd.
+But, today I saw a talk that has changed the way I think about websites and service design forever.

 We all know websites have to be responsive.
 They have to be malleable so that they look crisp and well laid out on all devices.
-We know the font size needs to increase for mobile devices, and that columns should stack when the viewport becomes narrow.
-We think we have this all figured out.
-But the problem with assuming, is that we think all of these people are using the devices we use and seeing the site the way that we see it.
+We know the font size needs to increase for mobile devices.
+That columns should stack when the viewport becomes narrow.
+We have this all figured out.
+But we assume people are using the devices we use and seeing the site the way that we see it.

-‘Hear no, see no, techno‘, was an inspiring talk by the incredible Molly Watt, about how technology allows blind and deaf people to interact with the world and the web.
+‘Hear no, see no, techno‘, was an inspiring talk by the incredible Molly Watt.
+She spoke about how technology allows blind and deaf people to interact with the world and the web.
 Molly was born with Usher Syndrome, leaving her deaf.
-As if this was not challenging enough, in adolescence she became almost completely blind due to retinitis pigmentosa.
-But here she stood, strong and independent, delivering this amazing talk and interacting with the audience through the use of digital hearing aids.
+If this was not challenging enough, she then became almost completely blind due to retinitis-pigmentosa.
+But here she stood, strong and independent.
+She delivered an amazing talk, interacting with the audience through the use of digital hearing aids.

 Molly began to talk about things that are often not on a designers scope.
-Can the contrast of the website be changed?
-Can the colours be changed?
-Can the font size be changed?
+Can you change the contrast of a website?
+Can you change the colours?
+Can you change the font size?
 The answer is probably not; unless it involves opening the stylesheet.